Incredible 6 Day Summer Vacation Package in South Iceland with a Guided Greenland Day Tour

 Day 5 - The Golden Circle

 The Golden Circle is undoubtedly the most famous attraction in Iceland.
-Located in the southwestern lowlands, it includes three of the most famous natural landmarks of Iceland: Þingvellir National Parliament Park, Geysir hot spring and geothermal area and Gullfoss waterfall.
+Located in the southwestern lowlands, it includes three of Iceland's most famous natural landmarks: Thingvellir National Parliament Park, Geysir geothermal area, and Gullfoss waterfall.

-You’ll start your journey early in the morning, heading to Þingvellir.
-This UNESCO world heritage site offers vast lava fields filled with history, as this is where Icelanders formed their democratic parliament in the year 930.
+You'll start your journey early in the morning, heading to Thingvellir.
+This UNESCO World Heritage site offers vast lava fields filled with history, as this is where Icelanders formed their democratic parliament in the year 930.

-Next stop is then Haukadalur valley.
+The next stop is Haukadalur valley.
 Home to the great Geysir, which lends its name to all others, the site has numerous hot springs.
-The most active one, Strokkur, blows every five minutes or so, hurling water up to 30-metre height.
+The most active one, Strokkur, blows every five to 10 minutes, hurling water up to 60-foot 20-metre height.

 The final stop of the day is the Gullfoss waterfall.
-This tiered waterfall is situated in the glacier river Hvítá, and the sheer force of the water plummeting 32 meters into the canyon below causes water to spray over the banks and cliffs.
+This two-tiered waterfall is situated in the glacier river Hvita, and the sheer force of the water plummeting 105 feet (32 meters) into the canyon below causes water to spray over the banks and cliffs.

 Read more